keshavsharma5324/yourdiamonds/README.md

 First, I should outline the layers of Clean Architecture.
 Then explain how Bloc fits into the presentation layer.
 Maybe use the Diamond App's features as examples.
-For instance, user authentication could use Bloc to manage the login state, interacting with use cases in the domain layer, which in turn talk to repositories in the data layer.
+For instance, Getting Diamond's from DataSet could use Bloc to manage the DataSet state, interacting with use cases in the domain layer, which in turn talk to repositories in the data layer.

 I need to mention the benefits: testability, separation of concerns, scalability.